 Ruling: While the second baseman may run onto foul territory after the ball is put into play, the umpire may not put the ball in play until all fielders (other than the catcher) are on fair territory.
-See Official Baseball Rule 5.02 [former OBR 4.03].
+See Official Baseball Rule 5.02.